linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

         +----+-----------------------+
         4 rows in set (0.00 sec)

-3. Check the `virtual_users` table by entering the following command:
+3. Check the `virtual_users` table:

         SELECT * FROM mailserver.virtual_users;

-4. Verify that you see the following output (the hashed passwords will be longer than they appear below):
+4. Verify the following output, the hashed passwords are longer than they appear below:

         +----+-----------+-------------------------------------+--------------------+
         | id | domain_id | password                            | email              |